FullStackTypeScriptCourse/course_material/week7_express/README.md

 ## Refactoring

 Last time around we had all logic in one file.
-This time around we will be refactoring to make our code more modular.
+Today we will be refactoring to make our code more modular.
 When we are done we will have the following files and structure:

 ```mermaid